macdonaldster/macdonaldster.github.io/index.md

 	<p>Notes:
 		<ul>
-			<li>Currently watching - ... nothing?
-Top Boy: Summerhouse (Netflix) got too dark for me, can only watch little kids getting forced into drug dealing for so long before it gets very hard to watch; reminds of The Wire without the police aspect.</li>
+			<li>Currently watching - Outlander and sometimes Living With Yourself - both on Netflix</li>
-			<li>Currently attempting - 265 lbs (at 270, right now - 2019-10-01) ... this is going poorly. :)</li>
+			<li>Currently attempting - 265 lbs (at 270, right now - 2019-10-01) ... been doing keto for about a week now and doing well with it. :)</li>
-			<li>You know what might be fun?
+			<li>Leaving this: "You know what might be fun?
 If we enjoy what we have, and stop trying to get more if we have enough.
-That might help the world be a better place.</li>
+That might help the world be a better place."</li>
 		</ul>
 	</p>